Katie Rimey

 Head Teaching Assistant

 Taught labs and coordinated the work of four other TAs for Distributed Systems.
-Overhauled the course assignments and lab teaching materials.
-Held office hours that regularly attracted many students.
+Overhauled the curriculum, including course assignments and lab teaching materials.
+Held office hours for large groups of students.
+I was awarded the 2024 Department Prize for Academic Excellence for this work.

 Boston University